Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: 's Resilience

 \subsection{\methodabb{}'s Resilience on CIFAR-100}

 As shown in Table \ref{tab:defense_effectiveness_cifar100}, our method shows the highest effectiveness against all the testing defenses except DBD.
-The ASR reaches best under defenses like AC (Activation Clustering) and ABL (Anti-Backdoor Learning).
-For the other methods, the ASR decreases a little but is still effective.
-This once again confirms that only self-supervised learning-based defenses like DBD (Decoupling-based Backdoor Defense) can effectively defend against our attack because our poisoned labels are totally unused in self-supervised learning. \cite{xu2025clip} is the only method that is completely effective for all attacks tested, but it require additional knowledge, a well-trained CLIP \cite{radford2021learning} model for good defense.
+Among the defenses evaluated in this experiment, AC and ABL do not reduce ASR, whereas DBD substantially reduces it.
+A plausible explanation is that DBD's self-supervised stage does not use the poisoned labels, but the experiment does not establish that self-supervision is the only effective defense mechanism.
+The method of \citet{xu2025clip} is effective for all attacks tested here, while requiring an additional pretrained CLIP model~\citep{radford2021learning}.